Armenia violates ceasefire with Azerbaijan 30 times | News.az

 Armenia violates ceasefire with Azerbaijan 30 times

-Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 30 times, the Azerbaijani Defense Ministry on March 14.
+Over the past 24 hours, Armenian armed forces have violated the ceasefire along the line of contact between Azerbaijani and Armenian troops 30 times, the Azerbaijani Defense Ministry said on June 7.

 The 1994 ceasefire agreement was followed by peace negotiations.
 Armenia has not yet implemented four UN Security Council resolutions on withdrawal of its armed forces from Nagorno Karabakh and the surrounding districts.